Rachel Cetel is pleased to now offer online voice lessons. Please inquire below.

 Rachel Cetel is a multifaceted voice teacher with a wide range of experience and accomplishments.
-She has taught students of all ages and skill levels in South Jersey and Central Jersey for eighteen years.
+She has taught students of all ages and skill levels in South Jersey and Central Jersey for 20 years.
 She currently teaches voice lessons in Cherry Hill.

 Rachel's students note that her voice lessons are always customized to meet their individual needs and goals.
 Through one-on-one sessions, this classically trained soprano encourages the development of her students, improves and refines their strengths, and allows them to reach their highest vocal potential.

 Rachel’s students regularly earn leading roles in opera companies, community theater and high school productions.
 Students have been accepted into major colleges, universities and graduate schools.
 Students have also placed in NATS festivals.

 A graduate of Boston University (B.M.) and the prestigious Westminster Choir College (M.M.), Rachel maintains an active schedule as a performer and recitalist.